1st-rapid-response-force/Training-Programs/docs/source/tc3/ACE.rst

 **Responsive State**

 If a patient's pulse or blood volume falls to low the patient will become unconcious ( non-responsive ).
+Unconcious states can also be prompted by sudden impacts such as car or helicopter crashes as well as being the result of chemical use such as morphine.

-Responsiveness comes in two forms:
+Responsiveness has two categories:

   * **BLACK** - Un Responsive
   * **GREEN** - Responsive